-Here are 10 things you should know about the legendary Jack Benny, born 125 years ago today.
-Benny was a show business icon who was said to be the very opposite of the parsimonious, vain and persnickety figure he portrayed for so long.
+Here are 10 things you should know about Jack Benny, born 127 years ago today.
+The show biz icon was said to be the very opposite of the parsimonious, vain and persnickety figure he portrayed for so long.
 We suspect the American public knew it all along.

 It’s a common trait among New Yorkers, both native-born and émigrés of long-standing: We’re all convinced that city’s glory days are now behind it, that the latest arrivals from such outposts asa Waukegan, Wewoka, and Walla Walla are clueless as to what they’ve missed as the city continues to renovate, refurbish and remake itself and beloved retail establishments, eateries, nightspots, and culture centers close their doors for good.

 Mind you, this attitude has not become prevalent in just the past couple of years or even the past couple of decades.
 It’s been this way for at least a century and probably longer.
 All it takes the closing of a favorite dumpling house, dive bar, or quirky boutique, and we quickly jump to the conclusion that the city just ain’t what it used to be.

 Well, what the city used to be is easier to ascertain now, with the opening of the New York City Municipal Archives Online Gallery.
 This collection of more than 870,000 images lets New Yorkers (and those who wish they were) browse the city’s past with ease, whether one prefers to browse a particular collection of images or use key words to search the entire gallery.

 We naturally searched for sepia images of our neighborhood, Chelsea, and we learned that the city is much better off today than it was in the 1930s in at least one key category: In looking at several 1931 shots of our very own block, we were struck by the utter lack of foliage.